Encroachment Permits

 See checklist for additional information: Encroachment Permit Checklist

-Click here for additional Encroachment Permit Applications
+Click here for additional Permit Applications and Misc Online ENC information

 Click here for additional Forms & Documents

-Review of Permit Application
+Review of ENC Permit Application

-Issuance of Permit
+Issuance of ENC Permit

-*PLEASE NOTE PAYMENT AND SCHEDULING OF THE PRECONSTRUCTION MEETING IS REQUIRED PRIOR TO RECEIVING THE ISSUED ENCROACHMENT PERMIT.
+*PLEASE NOTE PAYMENT AND SCHEDULING OF THE PRECONSTRUCTION MEETING IS REQUIRED PRIOR TO RECEIVING AN ISSUED ENCROACHMENT PERMIT.
 Please send all correspondence, inquiries, scheduling preconstruction meetings, or additional documenation to [email protected] and a follow up email will be returned, typically within 24hrs, confirming that your email inquiry was received.

 Payment Options

-To receive an issued Encroachment Permit or a Final sign off of any issued encroachment permit (which may be associated with a building permit), the permit fee and damage deposit amount (*if applicable) must be paid in advance. *Damage Deposit fees vary and will be determined during the review stage and are based on the proposed project scope.
+To receive an issued Encroachment Permit or a Final sign off of any issued encroachment permit (which may be associated with an active building permit), the permit fee and damage deposit amount (*if applicable) must be paid in advance. *Damage Deposit fees vary and will be determined during the review stage and are based on the proposed project scope.

 Please see the two payments options below that are currently available:

 Option 1) Payment can be made by going online and using Development Services online payment portal Citizens Connect and paying by credit or debit card.
-By using this payment portal (the preferred method of payment), you can pay 24hrs a day/ 7 days a week once you have been supplied with an encroachment permit number, for either an encroachment or transportation permit.
-Through this portal you will also have access to your permit information. *You will be required to log-in and create an account in order to make payments which only takes a few moments.
-For a step-by-step guide regarding our payment portal and any additional questions on the portal please click the following link online payments Please note payments can only be made for encroachment related permits on this portal.
+By using this payment portal (the preferred method of payment) you can pay 24hrs a day/ 7 days a week once you have been supplied with an encroachment permit number, for either an encroachment (ENC) or transportation (TRN) permit.

-Option 2) If paying by check, please include the permit number on the check and mail to Public Works - County of San Luis Obispo, 976 Osos Street Room 206, San Luis Obispo, CA 93408.
+Option 2) If paying by check, please include the permit number on the check memo line and mail to Public Works - County of San Luis Obispo, 976 Osos Street Room 206, San Luis Obispo, CA 93408.

 Setting up Pre-Construction Meeting